-If you’d like a bit of help to guide you through all the red tape and get you through the formation process, check out my guide on the best LLC service here.
+If you’d like a bit of help to guide you through all the red tape and the formation process, check out my guide to the best LLC service.

 The first step to forming your Nebraska LLC is to draft your Certificate of Organization form.
 This is also known as the Articles of Organization form in some states, and the two terms are mostly synonymous.

 If this is your first time forming an LLC in Nebraska, there are professional services that can assist you.
 An LLC formation service or online legal service can provide a template and assist with drafting your Certificate of Organization, and they can also help you file the Certificate once it’s complete.

 Because the Certificate of Organization form (which may be referred to as the Articles of Organization form in some places) is the primary form you’ll need to file when forming an LLC in Nebraska, the following steps will refer back to the Certificate of Organization form.

 One of the most important pieces of information you’ll add to your Certificate of Organization form is the name of your LLC.
 You can’t just add the first LLC name you think of, however, so this requires a bit of thought.